aengl/cocoon-demo/examples/simple-api/README.md

 # A Simple API Example

-This example retrieves air quality measurements from OpenAQ and plots them in a scatter plot using ECharts.
+This example retrieves earthquake data from the USGS and plots them in a scatter plot using ECharts.
 Only built-in nodes are used.

 ## Usage